Code-Institute-Submissions/web_studio/README.md

 ### Mailgun
  I am using the Mailgun service for sending emails, as I created the account while releasing www.globtopus.com to the public.
- I am able to create email templates for every type of email and store it in Mailgan Dashboard, and when sending email from the app, I just name the template and send the variables with my MAILGUN KEYS, and the emails are sent with the templates I chose.
+ I can create email templates for every type of email and store it in Mailgan Dashboard, and when sending email from the app, I just name the template and send the variables with my MAILGUN KEYS, and the emails are sent with the templates I chose.